Wilanowska metro station

+The name of the station "Wilanowska" stems from "Aleja Wilanowska" (Wilanowska Avenue), a main artery of 5,8 km connectiing the district of Mokotów to Wilanów.

-The station was opened on 7 April 1995 as part of the inaugural stretch of the Warsaw Metro, between Kabaty and Politechnika.
+The station was opened on 7 April 1995 as part of the inaugural stretch of M1, the first metro line in Warsaw, between Kabaty and Politechnika.

 Cultural references

 Polish rock group Elektryczne Gitary recorded a Polish-language cover of the Kinks' song Waterloo Sunset, which they named Stacja Wilanowska after the station, for their 1997 album Na Krzywy Ryj.